Quo Vadis (novel): Similarities with Barrett play

 Playwright-actor-manager Wilson Barrett produced his successful play The Sign of the Cross in the same year as publication of Quo Vadis? started.
 The play was first performed 28 March 1895.
 Several elements in the play strongly resemble those in Quo Vadis.
 In both, a Roman soldier named Marcus falls in love with a Christian woman and wishes to "possess" her.
 (In the novel, her name is Lygia; in the play she is Mercia.)
-Nero, Tigellinus, and Poppea are major characters in both the play and novel, and in both, Poppea lusts after Marcus.
+Nero, Tigellinus, and Poppaea are major characters in both the play and novel, and in both, Poppaea lusts after Marcus.
 Petronius, however, does not appear in The Sign of the Cross, and the ending of the play diverges from that of Quo Vadis.